One Place Where Almost Everyone Fails – Cracking IIM Interviews

 5. Stress interviews are a myth

-I hope to see you all give it your best for your interviews and do give a buzz if you happen to come to my campus in June 2018.
+I hope to see you all give it your best for your interviews and do give a buzz if you happen to come to my campus.
 Till then, tune on to my next article which will focus on cracking the WAT conundrum in 4 simple steps!
 Cheerio…